Tuesday, 16 February 2016

 Hannah's husband died four years later in Apr 1838.

 In 1840 Hannah Doe nee Rivett 34 married Robert Smith at St Andrew the Less, Cambridge.
 Robert Smith was a milkman born in 1793 at Horningsea, Cambridge.
-The fact that Hannah was in her mid thirties when she married for the second time explains why she only had one known child; son Robert born in 1844, born when she was 38.
+The fact that Hannah was in her mid thirties when she married for the second time explains why she only had only one known child; son Robert born in 1844, born when she was 38.

 1841 census Cambridge: Robert & Hannah Smith nee Rivett were living at 56 Gas Lane.